rwebernvsos/ubiquitous-memory/README.md

 Tampermonkey scripts for NV Silverflume.

 ## Setup Instructions
 Follow the instructions in this [Gist](https://gist.github.com/jesterjunk/0344f1a7c1f67f52ffc716b17ee7f240) to set up Tampermonkey.
+When you get to step 5, install any or all of the scripts below.

 ## Available Scripts
 Make sure you review the scripts before using them